 Manhattan Beach Bench

-Serving as both a functional bench as well as commemorating the life of a local surfer, this work was created by employing manufacturing techniques as well as aesthetic characteristics from the sport of surfing.
+Serving as both a functional bench and a commemoration of the life of a local surfer, this work employs manufacturing techniques and aesthetic characteristics unique to the sport of surfing.

 Organic Dreams Synthetic Means